 Meticulously crafting moving sequences from the global archives of images, Pfeiffer has created a body of work that resonates prophetically with our present.
 His work examines the power of mediated imagery in a consumer-driven society where heroes and their worshipping communities are multiplied throughout the world.

-Over the past seven years Pfeiffer has exhibited in group shows in many museums around the world including the MoMA and Whitney museums in New York, Venice Biennale, Whitechapel Art Gallery, London and the Castello di Rivoli, Turin.
-He has recently had one-person exhibitions in the Museum of Contemporary Art, Chicago and K21, Düsseldorf, Germany.
+Over the past several years Pfeiffer has exhibited in group shows in many museums around the world including the MoMA and Whitney museums in New York, Venice Biennale, Whitechapel Art Gallery, London and the Castello di Rivoli, Turin.
+He has recently had solo shows at the Museum of Contemporary Art, Chicago and K21, Düsseldorf, Germany.

 Brought up in the Philippines, Pfeiffer now lives and works in New York City.